RichaMax/skeleton_key_duplicator/README.md

 # Usage

-Then press m and go on with you life, take a shower, a coffee, go to work...
+Then press keyboard key `m` and go on with you life, take a shower, a coffee, go to work...

 the estimated time to perform a full loop is: XX secondes * your computer slow ass